 Captions also matter – try to use captivating captions to draw more attention to the content.
 People are driven to check out offers that create a sense of urgency; offers that expire in a short time, products that are limited-edition or about to go out of stock, or information that the rest of the world knows about.
 Use captions to motivate people to grab the opportunity to use a discount, knowing that the offer will soon be gone.

 Rich Pins are a great way to drive additional traffic through Pinterest and they’re free to use.
-Rich pins give you more control over the details associated with your business’s products and content.
+Rich Pins give you more control over the details associated with your business’s products and content.
 A rich pin of a product will link directly to that product’s page, whereas a regular pin would just link to the brand’s homepage.

 Users benefit from product pins because they include real-time pricing and inventory availability.
-Also note that if you were to reduce the price of a product that has a rich pin, customers who repinned that product image would receive an email from Pinterest notifying them of the price change, which can prompt them to purchase.
+Also note that if you were to reduce the price of a product that has a rich pin, customers who repinned that product image would receive an email from Pinterest notifying them of the price change, which can prompt them to make the purchase.

-4. Post at the Right Time
+4) Post at the right time

-Like all social media platforms, the frequency and timing of your posts on Pinterest can make a huge impact on your engagement rate, specifically the amount of clicks and traffic driven to your site.
+Like all social media platforms, the frequency and timing of your posts on Pinterest can make a huge impact on your engagement rate, specifically the number of clicks and traffic driven to your site.
 As for frequency, research suggests you should pin anywhere from 5 to 30 times per day to see the most engagement.

 Since repins are one of the best ways to grow your own following, users need to see your pins.
-According to HubSpot, the best time to post on Pinterest is in the evening, especially Saturdays from 8:00-11:00 pm.
+According to HubSpot, the best time to post on Pinterest is in the evening, especially on Saturdays from 8:00-11:00 pm.
 Other prime times to pin include daily from 2:00-4:00 am and 2:00-4:00 pm., and Fridays around 3:00 pm.
 Our own research at AddThis shows that the most popular times for people to pin content to Pinterest is Monday from 9:00-10:00 pm ET.

 Pinterest is one of the best sources of traffic for many websites and blogs.
-This is especially true for online shops and thus a lot of small businesses want to find out more about how Pinterest works.
+This is especially true for online shops and so a lot of small businesses want to find out more about how Pinterest works.